python-attrs/attrs/docs/examples.rst

 As shown, the generated ``__init__`` method allows for both positional and keyword arguments.

-If playful naming turns you off, ``attrs`` comes with no-nonsense aliases:
+If playful naming turns you off, ``attrs`` comes with serious business aliases:

 .. doctest::